 While most dedicated or managed hosting plans can deliver that, having the specialist support and features that WooCommerce deserves is an added benefit.

-Here are the 5 providers we've personally tested and can vouch for when it comes to running high-profile WooCommerce online shops.
+Here are the 5 best WooCommerce hosting providers we've personally tested and can vouch for when it comes to running a high-profile WooCommerce store.

 Highlights of LiquidWeb include:

 - Industry leader in cloud and VPS hosting.